kirankumarkv/kirankumarkv/README.md

 ---

-## 🚀 About Me
+##  About Me

-Passionate AI researcher specializing in Computer Vision, Deep Learning, and NLP.
-Currently exploring the frontiers of Fuzzy Logic and its applications in AI systems.
+Passionate AI researcher specializing in AI, Computer Vision, and Agentic AI.
+Currently exploring the frontiers of interfacing human brain with AI systems.
 I bridge the gap between theoretical research and practical implementations to solve real-world problems.

-- 🔭 **Current Role**: AI Engineer, Tutor and Mentor (AI Research)
-- 🌱 **Learning**: AI applications in Congitive load
+**Current Role**: AI Engineer, Tutor and Mentor (AI Research) **Learning**: AI applications in Congitive load
-- 🎯 **2025 Goals**: Publish research in Computer vision and Cognitive Load analysis.
+**2025 Goals**: Publish research in Computer vision and Cognitive Load analysis.
-- ⚡ **Fun Fact**: I train neural networks by day and debate philosophy with AI chatbots by night
+**Fun Fact**: I train neural networks by day and debate philosophy with AI chatbots by night

 ---